c-/microTouch/README.md

 ![microTouch In Action](Images/inaction.gif)

-I designed and built the first prototype a couple years ago and have been testing it since, and it's been remarkably reliable.
+I designed and built the first prototype a couple years ago.
+The current version has been running since (approximately) May 2022 and has been quite reliable, with only one misfire that I can remember.

 # Design